IvanKorni/votingapp/Readme.md

 SpringbootApplication deploy to localserver

-resources/db for init and populate DB
+resources/db for initialization and populate DB